 1. Conduct in-depth research in buyer personas

 Businesses who lack a solid customer experience (CX) strategy based on deep customer insights complain that they don’t understand their customers.
 Alternatively, those who develop omni channel CX plans grounded in a survey, demographic, and behavioral data have much better outcomes.

-71% of companies that exceed revenue and lead goals have documented personas.
+More and more companies exceed revenue and lead goals have documented personas.

 Customer personas provide tremendous value to your business by representing different segments that make up your target audience.
 Using data-driven research is the key to understanding who is your target audience and what motivates them to purchase your products and services.

 The most crucial element of a persona’s influence is an improvement to customer experiences.
 The use of a well-constructed persona results in more effective marketing and sales.

 - Improve value propositions that align with the desired needs of the customers.

 - Increase profits by providing customers with what they are looking for.

 - Provide a better understanding of buyers, their needs, and how to fix them.

 - Accelerate lead conversions by aligning your teams around a customer-centric vision.

 2. Identify the preferred customer touchpoints